 sudo ufw app list

-- Nginx operates on port 80 (HTTP)
+- Nginx HTTP — port 80 only

-- Nginx Full encompasses both ports
+- Nginx Full — ports 80 and 443 (recommended)

-You can create other UFW rules to secure your server and LEMP setup with WordPress, and you should invest time in locking your server down if it is exposed to the public.
+Additionally, you can create other UFW rules to secure your server and LEMP setup with WordPress, and you should invest time in locking your server down if it is exposed to the public.

-To install MariaDB, run:
+Accordingly, to install MariaDB, run:

 sudo apt install mariadb-server mariadb-client

-After installation, check MariaDB’s status:
+Likewise, after installation, check MariaDB’s status:

 systemctl status mariadb

-If MariaDB isn’t running, start it with:
+In such cases, if MariaDB isn’t running, start it with:

 sudo systemctl enable mariadb --now

-This ensures MariaDB starts with each system reboot, which is vital for a stable LEMP stack and WordPress setup.
+Similarly, this ensures MariaDB starts with each system reboot, which is vital for a stable LEMP stack and WordPress setup.

 Secure MariaDB with Security Script

-Run the security script:
+Afterward, run the security script:

 sudo mysql_secure_installation

-This script guides you through several security configurations:
+In turn, this script guides you through several security configurations:

 - Setting the root password or opting for the unix_socket for unauthorized access prevention.